crytic/building-secure-contracts/not-so-smart-contracts/cosmos/incorrect_getsigners/README.md

-# Incorrect Signers
+# Addressing Incorrect Signers

-In Cosmos, transaction's signature(s) are validated against public keys (addresses) taken from the transaction itself, where locations of the keys [are specified in `GetSigners` methods](https://docs.cosmos.network/v0.46/core/transactions.html#signing-transactions).
+In Cosmos, a transaction's signatures are validated against public keys (addresses) extracted from the transaction itself, with the key locations [specified in `GetSigners` methods](https://docs.cosmos.network/v0.46/core/transactions.html#signing-transactions).

-In the simplest case there is just one signer required, and its address is simple to use correctly.
-However, in more complex scenarios like when multiple signatures are required or a delegation schema is implemented, it is possible to make mistakes about what addresses in the transaction (the message) are actually authenticated.
+For simple cases where only one signer is needed, using the correct address is straightforward.
+However, in more complex scenarios involving multiple signatures or delegation schemas, it's possible to make mistakes in determining which addresses in the transaction (the message) are being authenticated.

-Fortunately, mistakes in `GetSigners` should make part of application's intended functionality not working, making it easy to spot the bug.
+Thankfully, errors in `GetSigners` typically result in a portion of the application's intended functionality not working, making it easier to identify the issue.

 ## Example

-The example application allows an author to create posts.
-A post can be created with a `MsgCreatePost` message, which has `signer` and `author` fields.
+Consider an example application that allows authors to create posts.
+A post can be created using a `MsgCreatePost` message, which includes `signer` and `author` fields.

 ```proto
 service Msg {